Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../47-3.jpeg"><img src="/images/filler.png" data-src="../47-3.sm.jpeg" alt="MOUSE: Maybe they got it wrong?"></a>
 </div>

 What does it feel like to be a woman?
 What does it feel like to be a man?
-How does one know if you're one or the other.
+What does it feel like to be neither, or both?
+How does one know?
+Even if you're cisgender, how do you know that you're cisgender?

+One person's perception of a taste is completely different from another's.
+Dozens of factors affect taste before it is even registered by the senses.
+Even tasting the same thing twice isn't really possible because of variations in chemical composition throughout food.
+Existing chemicals in the mouth alter the way different tastes are perceived, and even mixing two different flavors together creates a totally new sensation.
+Then, once those tastes click in to place, the way the senses process them varies from human to human.
+Many trans women have reported the taste of cilantro changing with their transition, because estrogen alters the gene expressions in the body that are triggered when cilantro is tasted.

+Gender isn't something that can be critically analyzed.
 That old cliche of being "a woman trapped in a man's body" is tired and worn out, but really, how do we know what womanhood feels like?
 How does anyone know how their perception of reality differs from others?

 When I was a teenager (as someone who at the time thought they were a boy) I remember pondering how women think.
 How do girls see the world, and how did it differ from my own perceptions.
 Sure, 90% of the social differences between men and women are learned behavior, but there's still something clearly different in the way binary men see the world and binary women see the world.